RIT-Launch-Initiative/launch-core/sched/macros/README.md

 - Initializes the array of labels a function uses to know where it is, for every task that may have called this function.
 - Gives the start label.
+- Jumps to where the currently executing task should be in this function

 ### All at once
 ```